A. Introduction to Translation

 Translation is the cellular process that converts the language of nucleic acids contained within the mRNA molecule (A, U, G, C) into the language of amino acids in a synthesized protein (methionine, alanine, histidine, etc.).
 This translation process relies on a genetic code that converts nucleic acid sequence into amino acid sequence.
 Note that the genetic code that is translated into protein functions within the mRNA molecule, not in the DNA.

 - 5’ untranslated region (5’-UTR).
 The 5’-UTR of the mRNA is not translated by the ribosome.
 Instead, the 5’-UTR allows the ribosome to bind to the mRNA and positions the ribosome to interact properly with the start codon (see below).
 In bacteria, the 5’-UTR of the mRNA contains a specific nucleotide sequence called the Shine-Dalgarno sequence that serves as the binding site for the ribosome.
-In eukaryotes, the 5’-UTR contains the 7-methylguanosine (7-mG) cap, which serves as the ribosome binding site, and a specific nucleotide consensus sequence called the Kozak sequence, which then positions the ribosome to recognize the start codon.
+In eukaryotes, the 5’-UTR contains the 7-methylguanosine (7-mG) cap added during RNA modification (see Part 10), which serves as the ribosome binding site.
+The 5'-UTR in eukaryotes also contains a specific nucleotide sequence called the Kozak sequence, which positions the ribosome to recognize the start codon.

 - Start codon.
 The start codon in the mRNA codes for the first amino acid in the synthesized protein.
 The start codon is usually 5'-AUG-3’ and encodes the amino acid N-formylmethionine (fmet) in bacteria and methionine (met) in eukaryotes.